andym388/andym388/README.md

 Users will be able to create an account, log in, add/share recipes and save recipes private to themselves for a meal plan.<br>
 The Recipe API will be created using the NodeJS runtime and the ExpressJS framework.<br>
 The web client uses this API to authenticate into and access the database that is hosted on MongoDB Atlas.<br>
-Both The frontend React App and the backend NodeJS REST API will be deployed on Render.<br>
+The frontend React App will be deployed on Render.
+The backend NodeJS REST API will be deployed on Docker residing on Render hosting service.<br>
 Users can access the App concurrently from anywhere in the world.<br>
-► Vercel Site: <a href="https://b04-1meal-planner-mern.onrender.com/">MERN Meal Planner Page</a><br>
+► Docker on Render Site: <a href="https://b04-1meal-planner-mern.onrender.com/">MERN Meal Planner Page</a><br>
 ► Github Repo: <a href="https://github.com/andym388/b04_1meal-planner-mern">Source code for this NodeJS and React App</a><br>